Published on The Arboretum (https://arboretum.uoguelph.ca)

-Also known as larch, Tamarack is most often remembered as Ontario’s only native deciduous conifer!
-That’s right, just like the broadleaf species, Tamarack needles yellow in the fall and are shed.
+Also known as larch, tamarack is most often remembered as Ontario’s only native deciduous conifer.
+That’s right, just like the broadleaf species, tamarack needles yellow in the fall and are shed.
 The small yellow-brown cones contain seeds which are readily eaten by chipmunks, mice and red crossbills.
 Porcupines strip the outer bark in order to get to the sweet-tasting inner bark, often killing the tree.
 Tamarack can be confused with non-native European larch, which has much longer cones (~2”).

 Tamarack needles are soft and tightly clumped on side shoots in groups of 15-20, and are short (2-5 cm long) compared to European larch.
 The young cones are a beautiful red wine colour.
 Photo by Chris Earley.